Fiction » Fantasy »

 Her lips tugged into a wry smile as she shook her head.

 Zaeden cleared his throat and crossed his arms.
 "So, I'm actually meeting with Kole in a bit.
-I was thinking of heading to The Bar to wait, would you like to join me?"
+I was thinking of heading to the bar to wait, would you like to join me?"

 He opened his mouth to argue he didn't really consider Kole his friend but a voice cut him off.